docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 enough to hold the widest child element, and tall enough to contain the tallest child element.
 If you arrange groups or panels in such a stack, you can show and hide them in different combinations to display a different set of controls in the same space, depending on other choices in the dialog.
-For example, this dialog changes dynamically according to the user’s choice in the DropDownList.
+For example, this dialog changes dynamically according to the user's choice in the DropDownList.

 The following script creates this dialog.
 It compresses the "Personal Info" and "Work Info" panels from the previous example into a single Panel that has two Groups arranged in a stack.
 A DropDownList allows the